brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 Training
 --------

-A hike of this magnitude requries a lot of physical training, particularly if you want to enjoy it.
+A hike of this magnitude requires a lot of physical training, particularly if you want to enjoy it.
 I started off in reasonably good shape, but my preparation started about a year before I stepped onto the trail in North Adams.
 Key elements of the
 training: